softpano/pythonizer/readme.md

 ## Translator from Perl to Python
-### THIS IS AN ANNOUNCEMENT FOR ALPHA VERSION 0.5 of "FUZZY"  TRANSLATOR/TRANSRIBER FROM PERL TO PYTHON
+### THIS IS AN ANNOUNCEMENT FOR ALPHA VERSION 0.6 of "FUZZY"  TRANSLATOR/TRANSRIBER FROM PERL TO PYTHON

-Aug 31, 2020: Version 0.5 was uploaded.
-Regular expression and tr function translation was improved.
-Substr function translation improved.
-Many other changes and  error corrections.
-Option -r (refactor) implemented to allow refactoring.
-By default loads and run pre-pythonlizer.pl.
-As it changes the source, creating a backup,  you need to run it only once.

-Aug 22, 2020: Version 0.4 was uploaded.
-The walrus operator and the f-strings now are used to translate Perl double quoted literals if option -p is set to 3 (default).
-In this version Python 3.8 is used as the target language.

-Aug 17, 2020: Version 0.3 was uploaded.
-Changes since version 0.2: default version of Python used is now version 3.8; option -p allows to set version 2 if you still need generation for Python 2.7 (more constructs will be untranslatable).
-See user guide for details.

 This readme is for informational purposes only and is not intended to be updated often.
 More current information can be found at: